garrettrayj/php7-mapnik/README.md

     make install
     echo "extension=mapnik.so" > /etc/php.d/mapnik.ini

-Note: Your PHP configuration directory may be different depending on OS and PHP settings.
+Notes:
+- The PHP configuration directory may differ from above.
+Run `php -i | grep "Scan this dir"` to find your system's location.
+- The ICU library path may need to be exported before building on MacOS. `export LDFLAGS="-L/usr/local/opt/icu4c/lib"`

 Tile Server Example
 -------------------